hussainb2030/2020-sensor-miniproject/Report.md

 27.043830418866467

 2)
      A persistent change in temperature in that are within the the lower and upper bounds may not indicate a failure in the sensor.
 If there were changes in temperature that included values outside of the upper and lower bounds, then it could indicate a failure in the sensor.
 This is because the values would have to much variation to determine a median, average, and variance.
-A small change in tempraeture can be due to opening doors, AC, or the amount of people in that specific room.
+A small change in temperature can be due to opening doors, AC, or the amount of people in that specific room.